2019-PIMS Best Practices 101 – March 15,2019

-Pittsburgh Institute of Mortuary Science is pleased to present 2018-PIMS Best Practices 101 on Friday, March 16, 2018.
+Pittsburgh Institute of Mortuary Science (PIMS) is pleased to present 2019-PIMS Best Practices 101.

-PIMS is pleased to offer this 6 hour seminar which include all program materials, lunch, and refreshments.
+PIMS is pleased to offer this 6 hour seminar which includes all program materials and refreshments.

 - $150 for onsite registration (space permitting)